Denis Odoi: 2019–20 season

 Ahead of the 2019–20 season, Fulham opted to take up their option of a contract extension that would ensure Odoi remained under contract for the 2019–20 season.
 He started in the first two league matches before suffering a knee injury that kept him out for a month.
 Odoi returned from injury, coming on as a late substitute, in a 1–1 draw against West Bromwich Albion on 14 September 2019.
 Since returning from injury, he regained his first team place, playing in the right–back position for three months despite competing with Steven Sessegnon and Cyrus Christie.
 This lasted until Odoi was sent–off for a straight red card in the 28th minute, in a 3–1 loss against Preston North End on 10 December 2019.
 After serving a three match suspension, he returned to the first team, coming on as a 67th-minute substitute, in a 1–0 win against Stoke City on 29 December 2019.
 Odoi then helped the club keep three consecutive clean sheets between 11 January 2020 and 22 January 2020 against Hull City, Middlesbrough and Charlton Athletic.
 He did once again by helping Fulham keep two sheets in two matches between 26 February 2020 and 29 February 2020 against Swansea City and Preston North End.
 Odoi continued as a first-team regular, and by the time the season was suspended because of the COVID-19 pandemic, he had made 26 league appearances.

 Odoi remained an integral part of the team once the season resumed behind closed doors, and helped Fulham keep three out four clean sheets between 4 July 2020 and 14 July 2020 against Birmingham City, Nottingham Forest and West Bromwich Albion.

 In the EFL Championship play-off final against Brentford, he played 110 minutes, as Fulham won 2–1 to help the side reach the Premier League once again.

 At the end of the 2019–20 season, Odoi had made thirty–nine appearances in all competitions.

 2020–21 season

 On 8 September 2020, he signed a contract extension, keeping him at Craven Cottage until 2023.

 Club Brugge

 On 1 February 2022, Odoi joined Belgian First Division A side Club Brugge KV for an undisclosed fee.

 Antwerp

 On 25 June 2024, Odoi signed a two-year contract with Royal Antwerp.
+However, he decided to terminate his contract with Antwerp in the summer of 2025.

+NAC Breda

+On 24 November 2025, Odoi signed a contract with Dutch side NAC Breda until the end of the 2025–26 season, with the club option to extend for an additional season.
+Six days later, he started the match against Excelsior Rotterdam, making him, at 37, the oldest player ever to debut in the Eredivisie.

+Return to Club Brugge

+On 27 July 2026, Odoi returned to Club Brugge, signing a one-season contract with their reserve team Club NXT.